 Music Theory Books for Kids

 Doctor Mozart Music Theory Workbook teaches music theory in-depth in a fun way using a hands-on approach that involves writing notes, clefs, and musical symbols by hand.
-This is one of the books that mentions on its website that it is good for home schooling because everything is explained clearly and in detail so it is easy for children and parents to understand.
+This is one of the books that mention on its website that it is good for homeschooling because everything is explained clearly and in detail so it is easy for children and parents to understand.

 Theory Made Easy for Kids, Level 1 by Alfred Publishing is a theory series that is designed for children ages 4-7.
 It has colorful illustrations and fun musical sticker sheets in each book.

 Little Music Lessons for Kids: Lessons 1-2-3 by Tatiana Bandurina.
-You can teach your child music theory with help of the series “Little Music Lessons for Kids” even if you are a total newbie.
-The website for the author has a lot more info about this series.
+You can teach your child music theory with help of the series “Little Music Lessons for Kids,” even if you are a total newbie.
 This series has stories with bright pictures and a cute musical puppy tell your little one about what the music staff is about.

 Free Online Videos

-If you have any great resources for help kids learn notes and music theory please let us know in the comments below.
+If you have any great resources to help kids learn notes and music theory, please let us know in the comments below.